Sheabutter2000/magd150-Project/README.md

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

-Project 4: Simple Animation
+Project 4: Simple Animation,
-Project 5: Work with buttons
+Project 5: Work with buttons,
-Project 6: Work with classes and functions
+Project 6: Work with classes and functions,
-Project 8: Work with text
+Project 8: Work with text,
 Project 7: Work with vectors